smithclay/otlp2parquet/docs/get-started/deployment/docker.md

 # Docker Deployment Guide

-This guide provides a focused workflow for running `otlp2parquet` using Docker and Docker Compose, covering both local development and production-like scenarios.
+This guide shows how to run `otlp2parquet` using Docker and Docker Compose for both local development and production.

 ## Prerequisites